 PBS Fort Wayne's major sources of recurring operating revenue are the Corporation for Public Broadcasting and the Indiana Department of Education.
-Revenue from the Corporation for Public Broadcasting was 28 percent and 27 percent of revenue during the years ended September 30, 2023 and 2022, respectively.
-Revenue from the Indiana Department of Education was 13 percent of revenue and 21 percent of revenue during the years ended September 30, 2023 and 2022, respectively.
-Revenue from the Judicasting the years and 2022, respectively.
+Revenue from the Corporation for Public Broadcasting was 29 percent and 28 percent of revenue during the years ended September 30, 2024 and 2023, respectively.
+Revenue from the Indiana Department of Education was 12 percent of revenue and 13 percent of revenue during the years ended September 30, 2024 and 2023, respectively.
 Other significant sources of revenue include foundations and individual viewers.